regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

     └── recipes
 ~~~

-So to turn a page into a page bundle, you just make it a directory and an `index.md`.
-Every other files will be considered it's Resources.
+So to turn a page into a Page Bundle, you just make it a directory and an `index.md` at its root.
+Every other files in there will be considered its Resources.
 {{< notice >}}
-You need to add Resources to a page of Kind `section` or `taxonomy`, head down [there](#about-branch-bundles)
+You need to add Resources to a page of Kind `section` or `taxonomy`?
+Go on and head down [there](#what-about-bundles-for-sections)
 {{< /notice >}}
 ## What are their methods and properties?